gianniosgeorgios/Robotics-II-Intelligent-Robotic-Systems/Project 1/README.md

 ## Simulation

+As I said before the analysis about controlles has been included to `controller.py` file.

-Now we have all we need to implement robotics' controller.
-Check kinematics.py file .In controller.py also add a PI Controller to avoid mechanical vibration.
-Starting Gazebo simulation we notice that the end efector perform a straight movement (constant values y-z coordinates and "smooth" periodic movement of x-cordinate (described by cosine function)
+Starting Gazebo simulation we notice that the end efector performs a straight movement (constant values y-z coordinates and "smooth" periodic movement of x-cordinate (described by cosine function)

 ![Screenshot from 2021-03-18 23-54-13](https://user-images.githubusercontent.com/50829499/111702780-77dc9d80-8845-11eb-91ef-8ba2202a7716.png)